 The Society of Economics of the Household (SEHO) shares the goals of the Review of Economics of the Household and promotes empirical and theoretical research on the economic behavior and decision-making processes of single and multi-person households.
 The journal and the society emphasize economic analyses on the effects of policy instruments on household decisions, macroeconomic applications, and research on economic development.
 Not wedded to particular models nor methods, REHO and SEHO foster high quality research using a variety of approaches.
 Household decisions analyzed include consumption, labor supply and other uses of time, household formation and dissolution, demand for health and other forms of human capital, fertility and investment in children’s human capital, demand for environmental and other public goods, migration, demand for religiosity, and decisions by agricultural households.

 University of Kent (UoK), the UK’s European university, is a public research university based in Kent, United Kingdom.
 It’s main campus is in Canterbury as well as campuses in other parts of Kent and European postgraduate centres in various European cities.
 The University is committed to rigorous research and excellent education; it is international, with over 20,000 students from about 160 nationalities and about 40% of international academic staff.
-It provides GLO with a local platform in the UK through the School of Economics.
+It provides GLO with a local platform in the UK through its School of Economics.
+See the announcement at the UoK website.

 Global, more than 92 countries.
 International comparable Minimum Wages, Living Wages, actual wages, wages in Collective Agreements (CBA).
 International comparable Labour Laws.
 Providing basic knowledge for all in a labour market: trade unions, employers, both for formal and informal sector.
 Mapping the national labour market, specially in these countries where information is not on paper or digital.